Here's everything you need to know about Washington's NFL team name change

 The names "Generals" and "Presidents" are pretty self-explanatory as options for a pro sports team name in the District.

 "Dan Snyder should know, surely, there is no hope of bringing the team back with that name" Del.
 Eleanor Holmes Norton (D- D.C.) said.
-The team’s lease at FedEx Field expires after the 2027 season and they’re looking at sites in the district for a new stadium.
+The team’s lease at FedEx Field expires after the 2027 season and its looking at sites in the District for a new stadium.

 Between rumors of minority owners wanting to sell their stakes in the team, or corporate sponsors reviewing their relationships with the team, things became really eye-opening for Snyder in the last week or two.